NanoComp/meep/doc/docs/FAQ.md

 ### Is there a Python interface?

-A high-level Python interface is currently under development and will likely be released by the end of 2017.
-Another [Python interface](https://github.com/FilipDominec/python-meep-utils) has been independently developed by researchers at the Institute of Physics at the Czech Academy of Sciences and Ghent University.
+An official Python interface is currently under development and will likely be released by the end of 2017.
+An unofficial [Python interface](https://github.com/FilipDominec/python-meep-utils) has been independently developed by researchers at the Institute of Physics at the Czech Academy of Sciences and Ghent University.
 Unfortunately, this interface has a number of shortcomings including missing support for geometric objects, lack of high-level abstractions for low-level functionality, and limited documentation.
-These will all be addressed in the newer interface.
+These will all be addressed in the official interface.

 ### Why doesn't turning off subpixel averaging work?